Vivanta Coimbatore

-Vivanta Coimbatore is a five-star hotel in Coimbatore, Tamil Nadu, India.
+Vivanta Coimbatore, previously known as Taj Surya, is a five-star hotel in Coimbatore, Tamil Nadu, India.
 It is a 9-storied hotel, one of the tallest star hotels in Coimbatore.
 The hotel is located on Race Course Road in Gopalapuram.
 It is used by both business travelers and tourists.
 Taj Surya Hotel have close proximity to airport and railway stations since its location is in the downtown central business district region.
 The establishment of this hotel led to add contribution the city's development.

 It is one of the largest hotels in Coimbatore as well as the first Taj Hotel of Coimbatore.
 The hotel is 15-minute walk from Jawaharlal Nehru Stadium, 2 km from Coimbatore Junction railway station and 17 km from Coimbatore Golf Club.